revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> In line 2 of the above code, it is invalid to assign the value of b to a at the time of increment.
+> In line 2 of the above code, it is invalid to assign the value of 'b' to 'a' at the time of increment.

   </details>
   </details>